Sausage rolls with a giant dollop of tomato sauce… what more could you want?

 Buy GOOD QUALITY meat.
 The highest quality that you can afford you want to buy!
 Make sure its got a good level of fat in it.
 You don’t want any of that non-fat/lean stuff.

 Honestly life is way too short to be trying to make your own puff pastry.
 We won’t judge you, we promise!
 Just buy the stuff.
-It’s seriously so time consuming the get the perfect puff pastry, it’s one of those things that i attempt to make once (just to say i can) and then leave it to the experts.
+It’s seriously so time consuming the get the perfect puff pastry, it’s one of those things that you attempt to make once (just to say you can) and then leave it to the experts.

 Finally, have some fun with it.
 Sausage rolls can be super versatile with the different flavour combinations that you can use.
 Mix it up, try something new and you might be pleasantly surprised with the results.